Last update: 5 July 2024

 The Department of Home Affairs provides a step-by-step guide to help you estimate your expenses.
 This should be completed before applying for a visa.

-The GTE is one of the most important aspects of your visa application - it’s the premise on which a student visa is granted or refused.
+The GS is one of the most important aspects of your visa application - it’s the premise on which a student visa is granted or refused.

 Its purpose is to ensure that all applicants applying for a student visa acknowledge that they’re entering Australia on a temporary basis to gain an education.
-Applicants are required to submit a personal statement that addresses the GTE requirements and any questions that an assessment officer might have.
-In short, your GTE will need to emphasise that you’re only coming to Australia with the intention to study - hence, ‘Genuine Temporary Entrant’.
-Only focus your GTE statement on the visa that you are applying for.
+Applicants are required to submit a personal statement that addresses the GS requirements and any questions that an assessment officer might have.
+In short, your GS will need to emphasise that you’re only coming to Australia with the intention to study - hence, ‘Genuine Student’.
+Only focus your GS statement on the visa that you are applying for.

-There are certain things you must be clear and concise about in your GTE.
+There are certain things you must be clear and concise about in your GS.
 Some recommendations include:

 Character requirements